ChiaYinChen/scrapy-domain-delay/README.md

 'google'
 ```

+In this example, we would extract `"google"` as domain name from a full url `"https://www.google.com/"`.

-Step 2: Use the following config values in your scrapy settings:
+### Step 2: Use the following config values in your scrapy settings:

 1. Enable the AutoThrottle extension.